markushaug/homify/README.md

 [![PHP7 Compatible](https://img.shields.io/badge/php-7-green.svg?style=flat-square)](https://packagist.org/packages/markushaug/homify)

-## 🏡 Homify - Modular home automation
+## 🏡 Homify - Modular home automation platform
-Homify is an module based home automation system with HomeKit support.
+Homify is an module based home automation platform with HomeKit support.

 ## Features
 The system is built using a modular approach so support for other devices or actions can be implemented easily.
 See also the section on architecture and the section on creating your own components ( Coming soon on).